 As a jump rope coach I've helped size thousands of jump ropes over the years, and I've found the standard "hold it up to your armpits" method somewhat lacking.
 While it's useful as a general guide, it's really not specific enough for the unique styles and goals of each individual, especially for people who want to improve at rope jumping.

 - Double Unders

 - Freestyle & Tricks

 To start with, you should purchase a jump rope in an appropriate length and then adjust the size from there.
-For Single Beaded and Custom Beaded, start with a jump rope in the lengths outlined in this sizing chart:
+For Signature Beaded and Custom Beaded, start with a jump rope in the lengths outlined in this sizing chart:

 |Length of Rope||Height|

 |8ft||5' 3" - 5' 6"|